Swords Castle Digging History Fingal Community Archaeology Project 2015 - 2017

 A series of ‘knowledge gaps’ were identified in the Swords Castle Conservation Plan 2014.
 Although it is the best surviving example of a Dublin archbishop’s palace and was an important administrative centre there are some questions that remain unanswered; Is there a graveyard underneath the castle?
 Were there buildings within the yard?
 How old are the different buildings?
 Through this project we hope to answer at least some of these questions.

-Season 2 of our community dig will run from Friday 19th August to Sunday 4th September.
-It will open from Tuesdays to Sundays 10am to 4:30pm.
+Season 3 of our community dig will run from Friday 18th August to Wednesday 6th September.
+It will open from Tuesdays to Sundays 10am to 4pm.
 We need you to get involved- to dig, to record, to organise artefacts, to wash pottery and to help with soil samples.
 No experience is necessary but you must be over 18.
-See our Swords Castle Digging History Information Sheet 2016.
+See our Swords Castle Digging History Info Sheet 2017.

 In addition to the dig we will be exploring the following themes: